Venetian Crusade: Coronation of Baldwin II

 The question of Baldwin I's succession divided the barons and the prelates, according to William of Tyre.
 The Kingdom of Jerusalem was in immediate and desperate need of a king.
-The vizier of the Fatimid Caliphate, Al-Afdal Shahanshah burned desperately for revenge to punish the Crusaders for their invasion of Egypt and he now saw the interregnum in Jerusalem as his opportunity to do just that.
-Al-Afdal gathered the Fatimid army at the city of Ashdod from where he made an alliance with another enemy of the Kingdom of Jerusalem, the Burid atabeg of Damascus, Zahir al-Din Toghtekin.
-The Crusaders knew that they had no chance to face this invasion without a leader so the highest-ranking prelate, Arnulf of Chocques, the Latin patriarch of Jerusalem, and Joscelin of Courtenay, Lord of the largest fief of the Kingdom of Jerusalem, the Principality of Galilee, argued that Baldwin should be elected without delay to avoid an interregnum.
-Baldwin seemed like the right choice as he was not only a relative of Baldwin I of Jerusalem, but he was an experienced leader and soldier.
+The vizier of the Fatimid Caliphate, Al-Afdal Shahanshah desired revenge for the Crusader invasion of Egypt, and he saw the interregnum in Jerusalem as his opportunity.
+Al-Afdal gathered the Fatimid army at Ashdod from where he made an alliance with another enemy of the Kingdom of Jerusalem, the Burid atabeg of Damascus, Zahir al-Din Toghtekin.
+The Crusaders knew that they had no chance to face this invasion without a leader so the highest-ranking prelate Arnulf of Chocques, the Latin patriarch of Jerusalem, and Joscelin of Courtenay, lord of the Principality of Galilee, argued that Baldwin should be elected without delay to avoid an interregnum.
+Baldwin seemed like the right choice as he was a relative of Baldwin I and was an experienced leader and soldier.
 He had been in the First Crusade and then ruled the County of Edessa for 18 years, fighting the many Turks and Armenians of the region multiple times.
 Still, others maintained that the crown should first be offered to Eustace in accordance with Baldwin I's last will.
-Eustace III of Boulogne, according to the Medieval European succession laws of the period, was the proper successor to Baldwin I's inheritance.
-Baldwin I of Jerusalem had no children meaning that his eldest surviving brother, who was in this case Eustace, was his most logical successor.
+According to the Medieval European succession laws of the period, Eustace was the proper successor; Baldwin I had no children meaning that his eldest surviving brother should succeed him, who was in this case Eustace.